Dutch IT Support - Dublin's Fair City

 What do you think of Dublin?

-My advice to other Trotters before they go for work abroad:
+My advice to other Trotters before they go to work abroad:

 I would definitely recommend my multilingual friends and colleagues who are looking for a job abroad to use the free services of Careertrotter if they consider working abroad.
-My International consultant was Manuela and she really helped me a lot!
-As I said, I love Ireland and I believe it is a great working experience if you move to Dublin; the only way I would move abroad again is that a company will offer me at least a million euros!
+I love Ireland and I believe it is a great working experience if you move to Dublin; the only way I would move abroad again is that a company will offer me at least a million euros!

 If I was looking for another language job abroad I would use Careertrotter services again!
 It is a wonderful opportunity they helped me with - to be able to work In Ireland and to make great money.